RP 208 #1. BECAUSE GOD SANCTIFIED THE SEVENTH DAY SABBATH

 (2) God spoke them to the whole congregation

 God did occasionally speak to individuals on a lengthy basis (Job 38-41), but a discourse such as this, full of commandments, and spoken to so many people (Deuteronomy 5:22; 9:10), is totally unique.
 Approximately six hundred thousand men left Egypt (Exodus 12:37), plus women, plus children, plus others, so "all your assembly" (Deuteronomy 5:22) may have numbered around two million people.
-The fact that God chose to speak these commandments audibly himself, and not leave it to others to speak only, shows how much importance he placed on them, and emphasises their permanence:
+The fact that God chose to speak these commandments audibly himself, and not leave it to others to speak only, shows how much importance he placed on them, and emphasizes their permanence:

 (Psalm 89:34) "My covenant I will not break, nor alter the thing that is gone out of my lips."

 So we can be sure that God is not Going to alter the ten commandments.
 This can be confirmed by the fact that the ten commandments, which were written on stone, were also called "the testimony" (Exodus 25:16; 30:6; 40:20), and "tablets of testimony" (Exodus 31:18; 32:15; 34:29).
-They were placed in the ark, which was called "the ark of the testimony" (Exodus 25:22; 31:7; 40:3; Joshua 4:16), which was kept in a tent called "the tabernacle of testimony" (Exodus 38:21; Numbers 1:50; 1:53).
+They were placed in the ark, which was called "the ark of the testimony" (Exodus 25:22; 31:7; 40:3; Joshua 4:16), and which was kept in a tent called "the tent of testimony" (Exodus 38:21; Numbers 1:50; 1:53).
 Thus the word "testimony" in the Old Testament often refers to the ten commandments, and when we read:

 we can know that there is no light in those who do not speak according to the ten commandments.